ziana-sundrani/path-at-penn-revamp-1/README.md

 AI attributions:

 This project used ChatGPT and Claude to debug errors and fix the formatting and styling of components.
+Co-pilot was used for in-line code completions.